GastonZalba/ol-wfst/README.md

 ### Some considerations

-- If the features/vertex appear to be slightly off after adding them, check the _Number of Decimals_ in your Workplace, you may have to increment that to have a more accurete preview.
+-   If the features/vertex appear to be slightly offset after adding them, check the _Number of Decimals_ in your Workplace, you may have to increment that to have a more accurete preview.
 -   You can configure a _Basic Authentication_ or an _HTTP Header Proxy Authentication_ with this client, but in some cases is recommended setting that on an reverse proxy on the backend.
 -   If you don't use a reverse proxy, remeber configure [cors](https://docs.geoserver.org/latest/en/user/production/container.html#enable-cors)

 ## Changelog

 See [CHANGELOG](./CHANGELOG.md) for details of changes in each release.

 ## Install
+The module uses [modal-vanilla](https://github.com/KaneCohen/modal-vanilla) as a peerDependency to show alerts, forms and messages.
+The Browser version has been bundled with this.

 ### Browser